MikulasP/sim7080/README.md

 # SIM7080
-A work in progress, Arduino compatible library for SIMCOM SIM7080G.
+A work in progress, Arduino compatible library for the SIMCOM SIM7080G.

 ##Documents for the SIM7080G module